techidaily/site-games-able/source/_posts/acquiring-ps5-steamboat-to-fortnite-vip-points.md

  The first thing you must do to get V-Bucks is ready a payment method.
 There are generally two options: fund your PSN wallet with a gift card (or credit/debit card or PayPal account) or add a functioning payment method to your PS5.

- The methods are a bit long, so we’ve detailed it in our dedicated guide on[how to add funds to your PSN wallet on a PS5](https://www.makeuseof.com/add-psn-wallet-funds-and-buy-games-on-ps5/) .
+ The methods are a bit long, so we’ve detailed it in our dedicated guide on [how to add funds to your PSN wallet on a PS5](https://www.makeuseof.com/add-psn-wallet-funds-and-buy-games-on-ps5/) .
 You’ll find where to add payment methods in **Settings > Users and Accounts > Accounts > Payment and Subscriptions > Payment Methods** .
 You could also redeem a gift card in the**Redeem Codes** section of the Payment and Subscriptions panel.

  Fortnite won’t charge you tax for buying V-Bucks, so you don’t have to worry about unexpected inflated prices.